MG Software.

 WordPress

-The most widely used CMS in the world, powering over 43% of all websites.
-WordPress offers an extensive plugin ecosystem with over 59,000 plugins, thousands of themes, the Gutenberg block editor, WooCommerce for e-commerce, and a massive community of developers and users.
-The platform is infinitely customizable and supports virtually any use case.
+The most widely used CMS in the world, powering over 43% of all websites globally with an ecosystem that is unmatched in size and diversity.
+WordPress offers an extensive plugin ecosystem with over 59,000 plugins for virtually any conceivable functionality, thousands of professional themes, the Gutenberg block editor for visual content management, WooCommerce as the most popular open-source e-commerce platform, comprehensive multilingual support via WPML or Polylang, and a community of millions of developers and users providing documentation, tutorials, and support.
+The platform is infinitely customizable via PHP development and supports use cases ranging from simple blogs to complex enterprise portals.

 What are the key differences between Ghost and WordPress?